 6) rear drive is on left side and should be on right side to match original Indians (not to mention Sportster, V-Rod, Ducati, 1990's up Triumphs, and Victorys; happily 2014 models on have right side drive);

 7) just like most Hawgs, the carb and air filter stick out so much it forces you to curve your leg around it.
-No issue for rides of an hour or so but for long distances creates potential for a cramped leg, like my 1980 Harley FLT tortured me on a day long ride.
+No issue for rides of an hour or so but longer distances creates potential for a cramped leg, like my 1980 Harley FLT tortured me on a day long ride.
 A major ergonomic flaw.

-Back in 2003, a decade ago, I test rode a Kawaski Drifter - a 1500 cc version - and found it felt light despite all the bulk (fenders aren't metal so that reduces weight), handled OK for a cruiser (terrible turning radius though, almost dangerously wide - no U-turns on single lane roads are possible), was very smooth, comfortable and surprisingly fast - found myself doing 165 kph (over 100 mph) with ease and still some twist left in the throttle.
+Back in 2003 I test rode a Kawaski Drifter - a 1500 cc version - and found it felt light despite all the bulk (fenders aren't metal so that reduces weight), handled OK for a cruiser (terrible turning radius though, almost dangerously wide - no U-turns on single lane roads are possible), was very smooth, comfortable and surprisingly fast - found myself doing 165 kph (over 100 mph) with ease and still some twist left in the throttle.
 The Drifter was as reliable as a rock, so there was no feeling that this speed would cause a breakdown.
 Of course it had fuel injection.
 (3 small photos below show red Drifter 800 and two blue Drifter 1500s)

 In 2005 I test rode a Kawaski 800 c.c.
 Drifter (the 1500's baby brother) and also found it a good machine.
 It was really an enjoyable ride except that on the highway the mill felt more like a 500 c.c. twin, i.e. buzzy and with very little reserve power, thus not suitable for touring or commuting on the expressway for more than half an hour.
 Also with the pseudo rigid rear frame and the rear fender swinging with the wheel you cannot mount saddlebags in the normal manner.
 However for anything less it was one of the best bikes I have ever ridden.
 I finally found out why the engine seems so small on the highway.
 (Normally an 800 c.c. twin would be peppy.)
 The bike weighs 600 pounds when full of oil and fuel!
 This is very heavy for an 800 cc chain drive motorcycle.
 The weight must be the liquid cooling and internal engine balancers.
 Handling was amazing for such a heavy bike with fat tires.
 Felt as light as a 420 pound British twin.
 This Kaw was arguably a successor to the original Indian Scout.
 In comparison Kawasaki's 1600 Nomad felt like a whale, just too big and vague handling, with a very irritating huge gap beween 1st and 2nd gear, and a not very comfortable seating position.
 The Kaw 1500 Drifter ceased production with the 2004 model and the smaller 800 Drifter ended in 2005 or 2006 depending on what country.
+If the new Polaris series proves successful, one wonders if Kawasaki will revive their Drifters.
+(They revived their W650 British parallel twin imitation as an 800 when the current Triumph 865 twin became popular.)
+They say imitation is the best form of flattery.

 Indian had many models and names for them over the years, but the Spirit was brand new.
 As can be seen, the Spirit was basically a 1999 - 2003 Chief without the fender skirts and had a slightly less massive front end.
 Below is a 2003 tastefully customized and then a stock blue one with factory optional patriotic tank painting.